≡ Menu

 What rate (or price) can I qualify for?

-Basically, what you’re going to find when applying for a traditional term or whole life insurance policy after having been diagnosed with hypertrophic cardiomyopathy is that either you’re going to be able to qualify for a “high risk” category or you’re simply going to be denied coverage all together.
+Basically, what you’re going to find when applying for a traditional term or whole life insurance policy after having been diagnosed with hypertrophic cardiomyopathy is that either you’re going to be able to qualify for a “high risk” category or you’re simply going to be denied coverage altogether.

-It comes to understanding who will and won’t be approved, what you’re generally going to find is that only those that have been diagnosed with hypertrophic cardiomyopathy over the age of 30 and don’t suffer from any symptoms of their disease will be able to qualify for coverage (In most cases).
+Comes to understanding who will and won’t be approved, what you’re generally going to find is that only those who have been diagnosed with hypertrophic cardiomyopathy over the age of 30 and don’t suffer from any symptoms of their disease will be able to qualify for coverage (In most cases).

-If you were originally diagnosed before age 30 or you are suffering from symptoms, chances are you will not be able to qualify for coverage, and you will need to seek out some kind of “alternative” product like a guaranteed issue life insurance policy or an accidental death policy.
+This means that if you were initially diagnosed before age 30 or you are suffering from symptoms, chances are you will not be able to qualify for coverage.
+You must seek out some “alternative” product like a guaranteed issue life insurance policy or an accidental death policy.

 The good news is…

-That regardless of what “kind” of applicant you might be, here at IBUSA we’re going to do our very best to make sure that you are able to find the “best” life insurance policy that you can qualify for.
+Regardless of what “kind” of applicant you might be, here at IBUSA, we will do our very best to ensure you can find the “best” life insurance policy you can qualify for.
 This brings us to the last topic that we wanted to take a moment to discuss…

-You can do three things to make sure that you increase your chances of finding the best life insurance policy that you can qualify for.
+You can do three things to increase your chances of finding the best life insurance policy you can qualify for.

 The first thing…

-That you can do is make sure that you choose to work with a life insurance agent that fully understands your condition and knows what a life insurance underwriter will be looking for when making their decision about your application.
+You can ensure that you choose to work with a life insurance agent who fully understands your condition and what a life insurance underwriter will look for when deciding your application.

 The second thing…

-That you’re going to want to do is make sure that the agent that you choose to work with has access to dozens of different life insurance companies.
+You’ll also ensure that the agent you choose to work with has access to dozens of different life insurance companies.

 After all…

-Even the best life insurance agent in the country isn’t going to be all that great for you if he or she doesn’t have access to the policies or companies that are going to be the most “lenient” towards individuals who have been diagnosed with Hypertrophic Cardiomyopathy (HCM)… RIGHT?
+Even the best life insurance agent in the country isn’t going to be all that great for you if they don’t have access to the policies or companies that are going to be the most “lenient” towards individuals who have been diagnosed with Hypertrophic Cardiomyopathy (HCM)… RIGHT?

 Lastly…

-You want to make sure that you choose a life insurance agent that is really good at explaining things.
-By explaining “things”, we mean that you want to make sure that your life insurance agent not only explains the “type” of life insurance options available to you but also why one life insurance company might be better for you than another.
+You want to make sure you choose a life insurance agent who is really good at explaining things.
+By defining “things,” we mean that you want to make sure that your life insurance agent explains the “type” of life insurance options available to you and why one life insurance company might be better for you.
+This will include explaining things like:

 • What will the price be, and will that price ever change?